IIHermandII/P7-EIT-AAU/README.md

 ### Running the Code

-To run the project, make sure to update the `main.py` file with the correct path to the "Data" folder, and then run the `main.py` script.
+Not all files comes in the repo so you need to run the code to see it all :D To run the project, make sure to update the `main.py` file with the correct path to the "Data" folder, and then run the `main.py` script.
 Ensure that all dependencies are installed (e.g., via `pip`).
 The project is designed to run with Python 3.

 ### LabelClipsToCSV.py